sf-wdi-19-20/modules/w6_d4_3_readings_on_rails/README.md

 1. Continue with your own experimentation/practice/review.

 When you have finished the reading, submit the [Reading Homework Form](https://docs.google.com/forms/d/1zSklHtCYKg_NhkLdjlQaCXFrHJQ4Io266cKUs9_Dg8I/viewform).
+We'd love to hear about something you wish you'd known/realized about Rails earlier.